wdi-hk-10/lab-electronic-life/readme.md

 > Excerpt from Eloquent JavacriptL: Chapter 7 Electronic Life

 ### Task 2: Predators
 Implement the behavior of the `Tiger` so that they can become the King of the Land.
-The default behavior of the `Tiger` in the start code is that they will move East on every turn until they hit an obstacle and they won't eat nor die (undead)?
+The initial behavior of the `Tiger` in the starter code is that they will move East on every turn until they hit an obstacle and they won't eat nor die (undead)?

 >Any serious ecosystem has a food chain longer than a single link.
 Write another critter that survives by eating the herbivore critter.
 You’ll notice that stability is even harder to achieve now that there are cycles at multiple levels.
 Try to find a strategy to make the ecosystem run smoothly for at least a little while.
 >